binkley/homebrewery-files/tuckers-kobolds.md

 _(Rating: 1/10; Role: Setup)_

 Within 10' any creature and their possessions are drenched.
 Non-magical light sources are extinguished and cannot be relit while wet.
 Creatures and items dry out after 10 minutes.
 While wet a character or item is at _Disadvantage_ for cold or lightning damage.

+A spell such as [Continual Flame](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#ContinualFlame) continues to burn.
+Kobolds see you from murder holes in darkness or not.

 {{pageNumber 3}}
 {{footnote Traps and Hazards}}